tmweigand/PMMoTo/docs/examples/sphere_pack_psd.rst

 Step 8: Analysis on Inverted Pore Space
 -------------------------------------------

-As a check, invert the porous media so that the spheres represent the pore space and perform a Euclidean distrance transform and a pore size distribution analysis.
+As a check, the spheres will be considered the pore space.
+To accomplish this, a new ``PorousMedia`` object is created and ``invert=True`` inverts the porous media so that the spheres represent the pore space.
+The Euclidean distance transform can also be calculated and accessed by ``PorousMedia.distance``.
+The pore size distribution of the inverted pore space is also determined.

 .. code-block:: python